matijaoe/modern-javascript-snippets/README.md

 - `.jsx`
 - `.tsx`

 ## Setup
-The following is not mandatory, but provides a nicer experience.
+The following is not mandatory, but could provide a nicer experience.

 Search for `editor.tabCompletion` in user settings, or edit the settings.json directly:
 ```jsonc